jaredhendrickson13/pfsense-api/README.md

 ```

 > [!NOTE]
-> - Customize the installation command to reference the package built for your pfSense version.
+> - You may need to customize the installation command to reference the package built for your pfSense version.
 Check
 > the [releases page](https://github.com/jaredhendrickson13/pfsense-api/releases) for available versions.
-> - If shell access is unavailable, install via the webConfigurator by navigating to 'Diagnostics > Command Prompt.'
 > - After updating pfSense, **you must reinstall this package** as pfSense removes non-official packages during updates.

 ## webConfigurator Settings & Documentation